Case Study 8: Belgain consumption of sugarcan ethanol from Brazil and Peru. Shared responsibilities of human rights violations.

 • Research design: farmers, local authorities, companies and legislators

-• Research level and data gathering: Farmers, local authorities, producing companies, transforming partners
+• Research level and data gathering: Farmers, Press, Activists, local authorities, companies (producing companies, transforming partners)

-• Sharing outputs: local authorities, companies, local and international NGOs (e.g., CLARA network) through video conferences and printed materials; consumer and the wider audience through media; engaging with legislators to improve relevant legislation based on the results of the case study
+• Sharing outputs: 1) local authorities, companies, local and international NGOs (e.g. CLARA network) through video conferences and printed materials; 2) consumer and the wider audience through media; 3) Engaging with legislators to improve relevant legislation based on the results of the case study.